-In addition to the one-on-one lessons that can be booked from this page, Beverly Cashin is offering group classes this September 2020.
+In addition to the one-on-one lessons that can be booked from this page, Beverly Cashin is offering online group classes on Wednedays.

-Beginning Piano for Adults will meet for sessions on Sundays, starting September 13.
+Beginning Piano for Adults.
 Learn more and sign up here.

-Piano Class for People Who Used to Play will meet for sessions on Sundays, starting September 13.
+Piano Class for People Who Used to Play.
 Learn more and sign up here.